monix/monix-bio/docs/src/mdoc/overview/errorhandling.md

 ### Catching errors in BIO.evalTotal

-If we are sure that our side-effecting code won't have any surprises we can use `BIO.evalTotal` but if we are wrong, the error will be caught in internal error channel:
+If we are sure that our side-effecting code won't have any surprises we can use `BIO.evalTotal` but if we are wrong, the error will be caught in the internal error channel:

 ```scala mdoc:compile-only
 import monix.bio.{BIO, UIO}